SiddhantL/SiddhantL.github.io/src/content/work/nested/nmims-security.md

 Within a few weeks, I discovered critical flaws allowing for unauthorized grade modification, attendance editing, and full access to student profiles — all without admin credentials.
 I created a detailed vulnerability report outlining CVSS scores, risk tiers, exploit paths, and immediate remediation steps.

-Using tools like Nmap, Nessus, and custom Python scripts, I reverse engineered hidden endpoints and escalated to file upload privileges.
+Using tools like Nmap, Burp Suite, Nessus, and custom Python scripts, I reverse engineered hidden endpoints and escalated to file upload privileges.
 I submitted PoCs and walkthroughs to university IT and was invited to present the findings to the Vice Chancellor and central IT team.

 The result was a full system overhaul and tighter session controls across the portal.
 This experience gave me real-world exposure to offensive security and vulnerability disclosure — and the satisfaction of seeing my recommendations implemented in production.